liaol/socialite-cn/README.md

 ## Usage

-include in your composer.json file:
+require in your composer.json file:
 ```
-"liaol/socialite-cn": "dev-master"
+"liaol/socialite-cn": "~1.0"
 ```

 register the  ```'Liaol\SocialiteCn\SocialiteCnServiceProvider'``` in your ```config/app.php```